vdesabou/kafka-docker-playground/connect/connect-couchbase-source/README.md

 $ ./couchbase.sh
 ```

-Note: if you want to test with a custom `event.filter.class` class, use:
+Note: if you want to test with a custom `couchbase.event.filter` class, use:

 ```
 $ ./couchbase-with-key-filter.sh